-By always adhering to the mission of "providing eco-friendly products for the public, aspiring to be the world's premier supplier of consumer product materials", the Group implements the operation philosophy of "creating green products".
-In order to achieve "technology innovation and improving competitive strength", we persist in pursuing the technology innovation in a comprehensive approach addressing "Production, Learning, Research and Application".
-The Group formulates the deepened reform proposal through technology improvement, technology innovation, perfecting product mix and recruiting innovative talents, strives to research and develop new products and enhance product added value, and improves brand values and market competitiveness of the Company.
-The Group owns the largest differentiated chemical fiber production base in Southern China.
-It is also the first enterprise in Fujian Province to adopt the world's advanced melt-direct spinning differentiated chemical fiber production line and possesses the industry leading spinning and texturing equipment and technology.
+With the mission of "providing eco-friendly products for the public, aspiring to be the world's premier supplier of consumer product materials", the Group implements the operation philosophy of "creating green products".
+In order to achieve "technology innovation and improving competitive strength", the Group persists in pursuing the technology innovation in a comprehensive approach addressing "Production, Learning, Research and Application".
+The Group formulates the deepened reform proposal through technology improvement, technology innovation, product mix optimization and recruiting innovative talents, strives to research and develop new products and enhance product added value, and improves brand values and market competitiveness of the Company.
 As a "High Technology Enterprise" and the "Pilot Demonstration Enterprise of Intelligent Manufacturing in Fujian Province", the Group is the first enterprise pioneering in the application of the full process intelligent automatic production in the industry.
 The Group leverages on the digitalization, networking and modularization of automatic equipment to keep on improving its products' quality and production volume.
 During the epidemic, the Group showed great resilience to risks.
 Benefiting from technologies and equipment such as intelligent transformation, intelligent production, intelligent packaging and intelligent storage, our production was less impacted by the epidemic.
 The Group's production lines of each workshop continued to run at full speed during the critical period of the first outbreak of the epidemic when manpower was largely limited.
 The capability of maintaining operation benefits from the automation, which proves that our forward-looking decision made years ago to carry out intelligent transformation, and also reinforces the Group's determination towards further intelligent upgrade.

 The Group attaches great importance to the introduction and cultivation of talents and has adopted the talent strategy of "recruiting employees with due care and connecting people with heart (招人留心、用人連心)" which attracts more talented individuals to join the business.
 We established a talents practice base in cooperation with Donghua University, and we have become an enterprise with excellent research and development talents.
-The Group has a research and development team, comprising over 600 senior technicians from all around the country, to develop new products under a market-oriented approach.
+The Group has a research and development team, comprising a large number of senior technicians from all around the country, to develop new products under a market-oriented approach.
 The Group also has a sizable quality control team equipped with the world class testing facilities to ensure stringent product quality and personalized quality service.